jlesage/docker-crashplan-pro/README.md

 #### Synology

-On Synology NAS, the instuctions provided by the article mentioned in the previous section apply, except that the inotify's max watch limit must be set in `/etc.defaults/sysctl.conf` (instead of `/etc/sysctl.conf`) to make the setting permanent.
+On Synology NAS, the instructions provided by the article mentioned in the previous section apply, except that the inotify's max watch limit must be set in `/etc.defaults/sysctl.conf` (instead of `/etc/sysctl.conf`) to make the setting permanent.